Show timers · Stage displays · Live events

 Power it on.
 Point a browser at it.
 Doors.

-Professional timer appliances for live events — built like broadcast gear, made by crew who actually run the show.
+Professional timer appliances for live events - hardware outputs, offline reliability, built like broadcast gear by crew who actually run the show.
+And under the timer: a Stream Deck control computer, a signage player, and a test generator in the same rack-ready box.

 The Lineup